‘Swing Time’, Part One, Chapter 2

 BUSTER

-Well, here are.
+Well, here we are.
 There’s that Whiteman guy up there with his band.

 SNOWY